 You’ve come to the right place.

-In this post, we’ll show you how to create realistic voice-over audio from text using AI Text to Speech voices from Microsoft Azure, Amazon Polly and Google Wavenet and add it as a voice-over to your iMovie video.
+In this post, we’ll show you how to create realistic voice-over audio from text using Text to Speech voices from Microsoft Azure, Amazon Polly and Google Wavenet and add it as a voice-over to your iMovie video.

 1. Write down the voice-over content as text